-35 Years Ago: AC/DC Move Into the MTV Era With ‘Fly on the Wall’
+When AC/DC Moved Into the MTV Era With ‘Fly on the Wall’

 AC/DC's career was in a very curious place when they unveiled their ninth album, Fly on the Wall, on June 28, 1985.

-On the one hand, AC/DC were one of Earth's absolute biggest concert attractions.
-They were fresh off a sold-out world tour in support of 1983's Flick of the Switch album, which had culminated in a pair of headline appearances before hundreds of thousands of people at the first Rock in Rio festival.
+On the one hand, they were one of Earth's absolute biggest concert attractions.
+AC/DC was fresh off a sold-out world tour in support of 1983's Flick of the Switch album, which had culminated in a pair of headline appearances before hundreds of thousands of people at the first Rock in Rio festival.

-The band's actual album sales and radio airplay were both in relative free-fall when compared to the dizzying figures achieved by previous juggernauts, Back in Black and For Those About to Rock -- to say nothing of the ever-more important MTV, which remained a mystery that traditionalists Malcolm and Angus Young had yet to crack.
+On the other hand, actual album sales and radio airplay were both in relative free-fall when compared to the dizzying figures achieved by previous juggernauts, Back in Black and For Those About to Rock.
+Then there was the ever-more important MTV, which remained a mystery that traditionalists Malcolm and Angus Young had yet to crack.

 Measures to rectify this troublesome state of affairs were central to Fly on the Wall's marketing campaign, which saw the group – including new drummer Simon Wright (who replaced veteran timekeeper Phil Rudd immediately after the Flick of the Switch sessions) mugging for the cameras on five stylized performances released on home video later that summer.